jengalas/thegourmetmoose-netlify/_posts/2018-04-12-raspberry-oatmeal-squares.md

 tags:
   - dessert
   - picnic
 excerpt: "These are adapted from the Joy of Baking website.
-Everything from that site comes out perfectly for me!"
+Everything from that site comes out perfectly for me!
+I also want to try these with wild blueberry and sour cherry jam."
 header:
   teaser:
 ---